Add, remove & assign phone numbers on demand

 So, is there a cost-effective and smart solution to the problem of phone calls after work hours?

-You or your employees don’t have to worry about banning phone calls after work hours if you opt for a second line app.
+If you opt for a second-line app, you or your employees don’t have to worry about banning phone calls after work hours.
 They are easy to download and set up and you get several value-added features that will help you to streamline your after-hours communication.

 Even a single missed call could mean the loss of a potential business opportunity.
 But with second-line apps, you won’t have to miss them during after-hours.
 You can set up auto-reply texts to callers, which will show them that you respect them enough to respond to their calls.
 It can also direct them to your website or to chat support if they’re customers.